2018 Signature Events

 Every fall the Garden hosts one of the Triangle's most anticipated art events: a juried outdoor exhibition of original sculptures by North Carolina artists.
 This annual event, Sculpture in the Garden, showcases dozens of works that emphasize the bond between art and nature.
-The Preview Party on September 15 kicks off the 12-week exhibit.
+Purchase tickets >

 Fall Plant Sale